 Interesting details from the past

-1716 The chronicle of the Innere Enge already mentions the „repair“ of the so-called „Viererhäuschen“.
+1716 The chronicle of the Innere Enge already mentions the „repair“ of the so-called small house „Viererhäuschen“.

-1762 The building which had been renamed „Viererhaus“ a little earlier, was adapted to the requirements of summer guests, especially for the application of the whey treatment.
+1762 This small house which had been renamed „Viererhaus“ a little earlier, was adapted to the requirements of summer guests, especially for the whey cure.

-The chronicle continues: „Die Engi with the tenant‘s flat and the attached spacious hall, situated on a wooded plateau, in the summertime furnished with tables and benches, just fifteen minutes from Aarbergertor and with a splendid view of the Swiss Alps and the Snow Moutains, became the most agreeable pleasure park in Bern’s surroundings, which was most frequently visited by residents and foreigners.“
+„Die Engi with the tenant‘s flat and the attached spacious hall, located on a plateau with trees and greenery, in the summertime furnished with tables and benches, just fifteen minutes from Aarbergertor and with a splendid view of the Swiss Alps and the Snow Moutains, became the most pleasant amusement park in Bern’s surroundings, which was the preferred place to visit by residents and foreigners“.

 1810 The Empress Joséphine, wife of Napoleon I., was honored with a Grand Déjeuner; the Empress and her guests in the romantic park allegedly enjoyed the exceptional view of the Alps.

-1830 +1857 „Schützenfeste“ (shooting contests) were considered as special and important highlights in the history of the Innere Enge.
+1830 +1857 „Schützenfeste“ (rifle contest) were considered as special and important highlights in the history of the Innere Enge.

-1863 The Burgergemeinde Bern, owner of the building and the plot, decided to construct a new building.
+1863 The Burgergemeinde Bern, owner of the building and the landproperty, decided to construct a new building.

 1864-1866 The new building was realized.